freqtrade/freqtrade/docs/strategy-callbacks.md

 Using custom_exit() signals in place of stoploss though *is not recommended*.
 It is a inferior method to using `custom_stoploss()` in this regard - which also allows you to keep the stoploss on exchange.

 !!!
 Note
     Returning a (none-empty) `string` or `True` from this method is equal to setting sell signal on a candle at specified time.
-This method is not called when sell signal is set already, or if sell signals are disabled (`use_sell_signal=False` or `exit_profit_only=True` while profit is below `exit_profit_offset`). `string` max length is 64 characters.
+This method is not called when sell signal is set already, or if sell signals are disabled (`use_exit_signal=False` or `exit_profit_only=True` while profit is below `exit_profit_offset`). `string` max length is 64 characters.
 Exceeding this limit will cause the message to be truncated to 64 characters.

 An example of how we can use different indicators depending on the current profit and also sell trades that were open longer than one day: